 Amanda McLeod runs The McLeod Centre for Learning and has teachers trained in specific learning difficulties.
 Amanda’s centre provides lessons in touch-typing, handwriting, literacy, maths, study skills to students with dyslexia, dyscalculia and dyspraxia.
 Her centre provides both group and individual lessons tailored to the student’s needs.

-Amanda is the author and series consultant of the Scholastic Handwriting series (Reception to Year 6); she is a committee member of the National Handwriting Association (NHA) and is also one of their trainers and lecturers.
+Amanda is the author and series consultant of the Scholastic Handwriting series (Reception to Year 6); she is a committee member of the National Handwriting Association (NHA), one of their trainers and lecturers; and final judge for the 3000-entry yearly SATIPS National Handwriting Competition.
 She offers handwriting assessments and parent/child consultation sessions for parents who want to work with their children at home.